csalmeida/ruby-fundamentals/README.md

 Inject methods can be useful when reusing the current value of an item on the next iteration but it can be tricky to understand at first.

 The methods are defined as `inject` and its synonym, `reduce`.
-The key part of an inject method is it has an "accumulator" value that it uses as it iterates through an enumerable.
+The key part of an inject method is having an "accumulator" value that it uses as it iterates through an enumerable.

 The accumulator is defined as a block variable and the Ruby convention is to name it `memo`.